OR WAIT null SECS

 How do we decide which fabrication and assembly technique is the most appropriate?
 They all work and have been demonstrated in thousands of compressor installations worldwide.
 The ultimate goal is to reproduce the aerodynamic designer’s intended geometry as closely as possible while staying within the required structural strength and dynamic fatigue limits and keeping fabrication costs reasonable.
 This is especially true for modern, complex geometry 3D impellers.
 Significant aerodynamic design improvements due to advanced CFD and FEA tools have changed the shape of impellers from traditional, simple 2D to highly flow-shaped, curved 3D geometries.
 The move from 2D to 3D compressor impeller geometries happened in parallel with a slow industry transition from two or three-piece construction to single-piece construction.

 Single-piece impellers can often handle higher stress loads than two-piece impellers and may also reduce the potential for fabrication quality flaws.
-However, some shapes are difficult to machine as a single piece using 5-axis or EDM since these manufacturing tools require a line of sight access into all section of the internal geometry.
-Obviously, a clear line of sight internal access is not always possible for impellers that are highly backswept, have long inducer sections, curved splitter blades, or use other highly three dimensional geometry features.
+However, some shapes are difficult to machine as a single piece using 5-axis or EDM since these manufacturing tools require a line of sight access into all sections of the internal geometry.
+Obviously, a clear line of sight internal access is not always possible for impellers that are highly backswept, have long inducer sections, curved splitter blades, or use other highly three-dimensional geometry features.
 In this case, the only alternative is multi-piece fabrication, casting, or AM.
 Casting is expensive for one-off manufacturing and, as previously discussed, AM has severe limitations in size, tolerance, surface, and available materials.
 Thus, welding or brazing of two or three machined pieces is very often required.

 PROS AND CONS